-Frequently Asked Questions About T-SHIP Coverage and LCMC Facilities
+Frequently Asked Questions About T-SHIP Coverage at LCMC Facilities

-Does this affect my care at Campus Health?
+Would this change affect my care at Campus Health?

 No. Services provided through the Health Center for Student Care, the Campus Health Pharmacy and Counseling and Psychiatric Services (CAPS) will continue as usual.
 Access, billing and eligibility for on-campus services remain unchanged.

-Does this affect all care received through LCMC?
+Would this change affect all care received through LCMC?

 I am currently receiving ongoing or specialty care through LCMC.
-What should I do?
+What should I know?

 If you are in the middle of ongoing treatment, you may be eligible for a temporary coverage option called continuity of care, which allows certain patients to continue receiving care at in-network rates for a limited time, even if the LCMC facility becomes out-of-network.